 And as bad as this is, they are now introducing pinch and zoom functions into those screens.
 Have you seen that new Mercedes MBUX thing?That’s going to be a good excuse for when you crash.
 Just tell the officer you were too busy finger banging your screen to notice the car coming the other way.
 Now, car makers are trying hard these days to get around these issues by introducing gesture control and increasingly sophisticated voice recognition systems, so you can execute the same commands without getting too distracted.
 And that really is out whole argument here.
 What was so awful about old-fashioned knobs and buttons?
 Why do we screw ourselves?

 Just because we have certain technologies now doesn’t mean we absolutely have to use them everywhere.
+What’s wrong with the good old car amplifiers like the ones you can find at car audio logic?
 It’s like what they say about AI taking our jobs away and even threatening our very existence.
 Well, just don’t develop the damn thing!
 It’s mind-boggling how clever and how stupid human beings can be all at once.